robert-zaremba/robert-zaremba.github.io/_sources/2017/03/14/agile_workflow___essay_for_an_efficient_work_methodology.txt

 .. comments::

-Few months I've quit my biggest startup so far.
-IT was a good journey which brought me priceless experience.
+Having spent years in startups and corporations, I have gathered a wealth of experience in all IT operation levels.
+I had a good chance to take roles which have been far-reaching and dynamic ones.
-Now I'm evaluating new business idea and the skills I've learned before with new team.
+Currently, I'm evaluating new business idea and I revisit the soft-skills I've learned before.

 Being open-minded I feel extremely motivated to review the working methodology I've develop during my professional career.
-The effect is the set of essays about workflow, Software Team Agreement, and Leadership.
+The output is a set of essays about workflow, IT Team Agreement, and Leadership.

 .. more::